treyhunner/pyohio2024/outline-idea.md

 - Code maintainability is paramount.
 And yet we cut corners when writing tests.
 - "Diverse teams are more effective".
 You just recommended your company hire your friend who has a very similar background to you.

 Nothing in black and white.
 There's always a trade-off.
-Sometimes it's a pretty trade-off, but often it's *not* so obvious... at least not at first.
+Sometimes it's a pretty clear cut trade-off, but often the balance is *not* so obvious... at least not at first.

 As humans, we tend to get very wrapped up in our sense of self.
 Our egos are a big part of how we experience existence.